-George received a bachelor’s degree in mathematics from Yale in 1973 and a master’s degree in mathematical finance from New York University in 1996.
+George received a B.A. from Yale in 1973 with a major in mathematics, and a master’s degree in mathematical finance from New York University in 1996.
 He is a Fellow of the Society of Actuaries, and a member of several other professional organizations for actuaries and teachers.

 Melanie S. Hostetter was elected Vice Chair of the Morris Township Democratic Committee (MTDC) in June 2018.
-In addition, she serves as the Democratic female representative for the township’s voting District 1.
+In addition, she serves as the Democratic female representative for the township’s voting District 17.

 Melanie enjoys gardening, reading, hiking, and yoga in her spare time.
 She and her husband, Bill, have lived in Morris Township, where they raised one son, for more than 25 years.